Documentation

 - Make chat completion request.

-- Default model: your app default if set, otherwise gpt-5-nano.
+- Default model: your app default if set, otherwise gemini-2.5-flash during launch.
 Auto-refreshes token on 401.

-- Options: model, temperature, max_tokens, autoRefresh (default: true), user_preferences, user_information, user_context, context_ids
+- Options: model, temperature, max_tokens, autoRefresh (default: true), user_preferences, user_information, user_context, context_ids, platform_funded

 legion.refreshAccessToken()